-Emma Rodrigues – The Yorkshire Rose Teaching Alliance Coordinator
+Emma Rodrigues – The Yorkshire Rose Teaching Partnership Coordinator

 Julia Britton – School Direct Coordinator, ASPIRE Partnership, Morley

 The ASPIRE partnership is made up of four Primary Schools – Morley Victoria, Churwell, Fountain and Asquith.
-We have worked closely with the Yorkshire Rose Teaching Alliance for several years and have developed a highly professional partnership.
+We have worked closely with The Yorkshire Rose Teaching Partnership for several years and have developed a highly professional partnership.

 We have worked hard to promote School Direct with the Teacher Training Institutions and we have an excellent track record of selecting outstanding candidates to carry out their teacher training in our schools.